Z1KOx/Hex-Oct-converter/README.md

 # Hex-Oct-converter
-Converts your decimals in hexadecimal or octal
+Converts your decimal in hexadecimal or octal